Aquafina-water-bottle/jp-mining-note/wiki/JPResources.md

 # CSS (Yomichan)

-## How to add Custom CSS In Yomichan
+## How to Add Custom CSS In Yomichan
 To add custom CSS in Yomichan, do the following:
 1. Head over to Yomichan settings (Yomichan extension marker -> cogwheel)
 1. Go to `Appearance` →  `Configure custom CSS...`